nepi-engine/nepi_setup/NEPI_DEV_PC_SETUP.md

-# NEPI User PC Setup
+# NEPI Dev PC Setup

-This tutorial will walk you through setting up a Linux PC for connecting to a NEPI device.
+This tutorial will walk you through setting up a NEPI software development environment.
 The last section provides instructions for deploying and building NEPI from source for developers wanting the latest development version or deploying customized solutions.

+**NOTE:** NEPI Dev PC Setup supports can be performed on the following:
+1) Ubuntu Linux PC connected to a NEPI Device over a wired or WiFi connection
+2) NEPI device itself
+3) Windows or MAC PC running a Ubuntu Linux Virtual Environment (See the NOTE below)

-**NOTE:** For Window's PC's you can still connect and interact with the NEPI Device following the setup tutorials in the last section, but if you want to do actual NEPI Software development on your Windows PC, you will first need to install and start a Ubuntu Virtual Environment on your PC with both internet and either Wired or WiFi access from within the virtual environment.
+**NOTE:** for Windows and MAC PC's, you will first need to install and start a Ubuntu Virtual Environment with network access from within the virtual environment.
 There are many good online tutorials on this process such as https://automaticaddison.com/how-to-install-ubuntu-22-04-virtual-machine-on-a-windows-pc/

 For detailed tutorials on NEPI User PC Setup processes see the "NEPI Getting Started" turoials at: